n8design/htwoo/content/how-to/how-to-spfx-react.md

 ---
 layout: page
-title: Use hTWOo in your ReactJS SPFx web part
+title: Use hTWOo Core in your ReactJS SPFx web part
 nav-title: SPFx with ReactJS
 description: This article describes the requirements to enable hTWOo in your custom web part
 group: how-to
 ---

+This documentation covers using the hTWOo-core html/css only implementation in your ReactJS project.
+We also have a component library implemented for ReactJS that you can alternatively use called `hTWOo React`, check out the [documentation](/htwoo/htwoo-react).

 ## Install hTWOo UI